 Dickinson College has a blog for students participating in study abroad programs.
 You may want to consider keeping a journal on the blog and to share your experiences and insights with your friends or other students interested in going on your program.
 It also serves as a good tool to keep you connected with Dickinson students studying at different locations and to exchange information.
-You can find the blog at http://blogs.dickinson.edu/abroad/ If you're interested, send an email to Todd Bryant at bryantt@dickinson.edu.
-He will create your blog and send you the basic instructions to get started.
+You can find the blog at http://blogs.dickinson.edu/abroad/ If you're interested, send an email to Todd Bryant at bryant@dickinson.edu/abroad/ If you're interested, send an email to Todd Bryant at bryant@dickinson.edu/abroad/ If you're interested, send an email to Todd Bryant at bryant@dickinson.edu/abroad/ If you're interested, send an email to Todd Bryant at bryant@dickinson.edu/abroad/ If you're interested, send an email to Todd Bryant at bryant@dickinson.edu/abroad/ If you're interested, send an email to Todd Bryant at bryant@dickinson.edu/abroad/ If you're interested, send an email to Todd Bryant at bryant@dickinson.edu/abroad/ If you're interested, send an email to Todd Bryant at bryant@dickinson.edu/abroad/ If you're interested.

-Appendix I: Accident and Health Insurance Appendix II: Health Issues While Traveling Appendix III: Student Agreement Form

-Appendix IV: Refund Policy for Overseas Programs
+Appendix I: Memo on Health Insurance Appendix II: Supplemental Emergency Travel Insurance Appendix III: Health Issues While Traveling Appendix IV: Student Agreement Form Appendix V: Refund Policy for Overseas Programs

-APPENDIX I: ACCIDENT AND HEALTH INSURANCE
+APPENDIX I: MEMO ON HEALTH INSURANCE